-The overall financial position of the Group remained healthy with no bank borrowings and cash and cash equivalents amounting to US\$17.26 million as at the end of FY2023 (FY2022: US\$14.14 million).
-Net cash provided by operating activities during the year amounted to US\$8.12 million, of which US\$7.07 million was contributed by the Myanmar operations.
-Net cash of US\$4.85 million was used in investing activities, which included U\$\$2.62 million for capital expenditure of the Myanmar operations, US\$1.42 million on additions of exploration and evaluation assets, US\$1.12 million on the convertible bond relating to the solar farm joint venture and US\$0.29 million on the wood pellet plant joint venture of which the Company has a 40% stake.
-The Company will continue to exercise fiscal discipline and prudence in the usage of the funds on hand.
+The overall financial position of the Group remained healthy with no bank borrowings and cash and cash equivalents amounting to US\$17.97 million as at the end of FY2024 (FY2023: US\$17.26 million).
+Operating activities in Myanmar provided net cash of US\$2.63 million during the year compared to US\$8.12 million in the previous year.
+Interest from fixed deposits provided US\$0.88 million to the cash flows for investing activities while US\$0.94 million were used to invest in Morella.
+The capital expenditures for the development and production of the Myanmar oil fields and exploration activities of the Kuala Pambuang block amounted to US\$1.01 million and US\$0.12 million respectively.
+The purchase of treasury shares accounted for US\$0.59 million of the cash flows from financing activities.
+In the year ahead, the Company will maintain its fiscal discipline and manage the usage of the funds on hand with prudence.